 Can you think of a time when you taught someone something new or supervised their work?
 Did you ever guide someone towards a set outcome?

 Even individuals that haven’t chosen to move into management or leadership roles will have managed or taught someone something at some point in their Defence career.
 The hierarchical nature of Defence allows everyone the chance to hone their skills of instruction and supervision.

 When have you worked in a team towards a desired outcome?
 What did you do to ensure you worked effectively within the team?

 Defence is all about working with those around you and contributing your strengths to the larger picture.
 Regardless of position, ex-Defence staff have learnt how to work with a wide variety of people from every level and know how best to contribute to the team at hand.

 Can you think of time you achieved an outcome despite a difficult or stressful environment?
 What motivated you to do this?

-Although transitioning from the forces can be a challenging experience, a lot of it comes down to differences in language so finding a way to communicate your experience is key.
-Many seemingly defence focused responsibilities can be easily applied to skills required in commercial industry, so take the time to think about how you can transfer them.
+Although transitioning from the forces can be a challenging experience, a lot of it comes down to differences in language and finding a way to communicate your experience.
+Many seemingly Defence focused responsibilities can be easily applied to skills required in commercial industry, so take the time to think about how you can transfer them.

 Remember that we all bring unique value to the workplace, and civilian organisations are lucky to have you.